12 Jan Ashland History “Firsts” — Part 1

 First American settlers in Ashland

 On January 6, 1852, Robert Hargadine and Sylvester Pease made a donation land claim for 160 acres in what is now the Railroad District.
-Two days later, Abel Helman came over the Siskiyou Pass from Yreka and made his donation land claim for 160 acres along the creek.
-His land claim now includes the entrance to Lithia Park, the Plaza area and land to the south.
+Two days later, Abel Helman came over the Siskiyou Pass from Yreka and made a donation land claim for 320 acres along the creek (160 acres in his name and 160 acres in the name of his wife Martha).
+His land claim now includes the entrance to Lithia Park, the Plaza area and land to the north.
 On January 11th, Helman was joined by Eber Emery, Jacob Emery and James Cardwell, who planned to develop the land and build a saw mill with him.
 Cardwell reported that the four of them made small payments to the local Indians and reached an agreement that the group could build on this land.

 First house in Ashland